abhishekpingale22/jenkins-sample/jenkins-D2.md

 }
 ```
 - Since above `Jenkinsfile` contains a stage with docker agent, we need to install docker on the Jenkins Node.
+- Also under Jenkins Plugins install : `Docker plugin` and `Docker Pipeline`.
 ```
 #install docker
 sudo yum install docker -y